U.S. Department of Defense Year-Month-Day Project Contract List: Funding Flows for Military Capability Development and Contractor Networks

 Key Chapter Title List

-- Navy: Multiple-Award Contract for Tactical Warfare and Electronic Warfare System R&D
+- Navy: Multiple-Award Contract for Tactical Combat and Electronic Warfare System R&D

-- Navy: Lockheed Martin Corporation Systems Engineering and Software Support Option Exercise
+- Navy: Lockheed Martin Corporation Systems Engineering and Software Support Option Exercised

-- Navy: Saab AB MK 9 Production Work Option Exercise
+- Navy: Saab AB MK 9 Production Work Option Exercised

 - Army: Lockheed Martin Corporation Sentinel Radar System and Spares Growth Kit